 I value honesty.

 I like to create a safe environment for artists to thrive, centered on respect and creativity in an uplifting community.

 I love learning.
 I have a Master in Fine Arts, seek continuing education and dive into research-based projects.

-In 1990 Ryanstrati suffered a heat stroke when performing in an outdoor theater where temperatures reacched 115 degrees.
+In 1990 Ryanstrati suffered a heat stroke when performing in an outdoor theater where temperatures reached 115 degrees.
 In 2012 Ryanstrati suffered a Traumatic Brain Injury (TBI) after one of her students accidentally kicked her in the head.
 This impact caused a concussion and brain hemorrhage (bleeding in the brain), resulting in permanent brain damage.
 Despite the setbacks and hault to her performing career, she was determined to keep teaching and choreographing.
 It took strength and was difficult.

 Ryanstrati has worked extensively with people living with visible and invisible disabilities or diagnosis.
 This started well before her own experience.
 Her work includes dancers with Multiple Sclerosis, Polio, Depression, Cystic Fibrosis, Bi-polar, Polio, Spina bifida, Anxiety, Osteoporosis, Attention Deficit Hypotension Disorder, Low vision/Blind, Brain Injury, Parkinson's Disease and conditions as a result of suicide attempt.

 Photo: Her last performance before suffering the TBI

 Photo: Image of her injury.
 Note the black circle on the upper right.